swarga-core/clearmethod/packages/concepts/core-concept/README.md

 **The foundation of ClearMethod framework.**

-This package provides the four fundamental abstract concepts that define the core contracts of ClearMethod:
+This package provides the fundamental abstract concepts that define the core contracts of ClearMethod:

 - **TASK** - Unit of work management
 - **WORKFLOW** - State machine for task progression
+- **AGENT** - AI agent runtime (model, tokens, capabilities)
 - **CONTEXT** - AI agent context management
 - **EVENT** - Inter-component communication